PrincessGod/objTo3d-tiles/README.md

 >NOTE: More detial to convert `.gltf` and `.glb` can find at [obj2gltf](https://github.com/AnalyticalGraphicsInc/obj2gltf).

+>NOTE: If your model have tarnsparency texture please add `--checkTransparency` parameter.

 >NOTE: If your model using blinn-phong material, and use occlusion when convert to PBR material, the model will looks darker.
 >So `useOcclusion` default is false, so remember adding `--useOcclusion` if your model using PBR material.
 Here are some showcase about it.